blazium-engine/blazium-docs/tutorials/scripting/c_sharp/index.rst

 C#/.NET
 =======

 C# is a high-level programming language developed by Microsoft.
-Godot supports C# as an option for a scripting language, alongside Godot's own :ref:`GDScript <doc_gdscript>`.
+Blazium supports C# as an option for a scripting language, alongside Blazium's own :ref:`GDScript <doc_gdscript>`.

-The standard Godot executable does not contain C# support out of the box.
-Instead, to enable C# support for your project you need to `download a .NET version <https://godotengine.org/download/>`_ of the editor from the Godot website.
+The standard Blazium executable does not contain C# support out of the box.
+Instead, to enable C# support for your project you need to `download a .NET version <https://godotengine.org/download/>`_ of the editor from the Blazium website.

 .. toctree::
    :maxdepth: 1